Southeast Asia- Thailand

 Currency

-The unit of currency in Thailand is the Baht (THB).
+The unit of currency in Thailand is the Baht.

 Money changing facilities are available at the airport and in most medium sized towns.
 We recommend that sufficient money is changed before departing into the cruising area.
-The average would be THB 1000 per person per day.
+The average would be 1,000 baht per person per day.

 Credit card information